robokow/robokow-old-github/_posts/2015-2-11-Hello-World.md

 This is pretty neat!
 Without filling in any passwords or username been able to make a change to this blogpost!
 Still need to figure out the other step, because three cli commands is still quite a lot.

+<h3>Jekyll Publish blog posts the easy way!</h3>
-<strong>update: got it down two commands. <code>git commit -a -m "edit post" && git push origin master</code>.
+<strong>update</strong>: got it down two commands. <code>git commit -a -m "edit post" && git push origin master</code>.
 So after I save a new file, I just have to hit this command in the terminal and that's it to update or publish a new post.
 Nice :-)